ohjelmointi2/sorting-and-filtering/readme.en.md

-# Data Structures and Algorithms: filter and sort
+# Data structures and algorithms: filter and sort

 In this task, we will explore filtering and sorting lists of Java objects based on different attributes.